 West Street has always been one of the quietest stations on the system and from 1932 until 1953, the station remained closed on Sundays.

-By 1932, a test track fitted with third rail was built outside the car sheds on the surface and a section of the Inner Circle between Merkland Street and Copeland Road was also electrified.
+By 1932, a test track fitted with third rail was built outside the car sheds on the surface and a section of the Inner Circle between Merkland Street and Copeland Road was also fitted with third rail as the Corporation trialed electrification.

 Electrification was to take place one circle at a time with the Inner Circle being done first, followed by the Outer Circle.
 This meant that during the change over that sufficient rolling stock had to be available for the newly electrified Inner Circle and the cable hauled outer circle.
 To get enough cars ready for the Inner Circle being converted to electric power but leaving enough cars available for use on both circles, three outer circle (2, 12 and 24) and four inner circle gripper cars (3, 11, 15 and 25) were converted to electric traction and with car 60 already converted, there was 8 cars available.
 Gripper car 6 was also reconditioned for trailer operation at this time receiving new wheels.
 The final cable hauled train on the Inner Circle ran on Saturday 23rd March 1935, with electric trains starting on Sunday 31st March 1935, operation began with a 20mph speed restriction but was still a significant improvement on the cable hauled timings.